- What causes back pains after giving birth to twins

 Yes, the protests about not having enough time are loud in my ears.
 You are probably airing the same views too.
 Here is the thing, though: if you don’t get enough rest while your back is on fire, the back pains are only going to persist.

 While it’s hard to find rest and be a mother, a few hours of rest when your baby is napping will prove crucial.

-Although right now it looks hard and your back is on fire, these six techniques will help you get back to shape in no time.
+Although right now it looks like it is hard and your back is on fire, these six techniques will help you get back in shape in no time.
 Try to keep off heavy things and perform some light stretches to speed up the healing.